Hamzaoui01/SpringBoot_Kafka_Integration/README.md

+# Description
+I expect in this project to run two web APIs send messages to each other using apache kafka brocker.

 # Requirement to run
-- You should have apache kafka installed in your environment or install it [here](https://kafka.apache.org/quickstart)
+- You should have apache kafka installed in your environment or check the installatin guide from here [here](https://kafka.apache.org/quickstart)

 # Install dependencies
 ```
 mvn intall